The Metropolitan Water Reclamation District of Greater Chicago

 The MWRD is working hard to manage stormwater, clean wastewater and recover valuable resources.

-In its daily role, the MWRD strives to protect businesses, homes and neighborhoods from flood damages, clean wastewater entering our plants and manage water as a vital resource for the area.
+The MWRD strives to protect businesses, homes and neighborhoods from flood damages, clean wastewater entering our plants and manage water as a vital resource for the area.
 We are also actively developing innovative ways to recover and reuse resources, such as energy, biosolids, water, algae, phosphorus, nitrogen and other nutrients removed from the wastewater stream.
 Read our annual MWRD Agency Brochure for more detailed information.

 We believe environmental leadership is our responsibility, so we are looking for solutions that can change the world and keep it safe and secure for future generations.